What is Preauthorization for Bars and Restaurants?

 Myth #1: “Saving Customer Credit Card Information is Dangerous!”

-The saved credit card data is immediately encrypted in the cloud when the card is swiped.
+All saved credit card data is immediately encrypted in the cloud when the card is swiped.
 There is no sensitive information stored on any terminal or device.

-Anyone who has ever participated in online banking has knowingly (or unknowingly) relied on the powers of encryption to keep their data safe.
+Anyone who has ever participated in online banking has already knowingly (or unknowingly) relied on the powers of encryption to keep their data safe.

 Myth #2: “Customers Will Think They’ve Been Charged Twice!”